ChiragBK1012/Time-Table-Management/README.md

   - Update and delete timetable entries
   - View weekly or daily timetables
   - Automatic duplicate slot validation
+  - Some filter methods for both faculty and students
+  - Checks for the faculty or section clash in timetable

 - **Database**
   - AWS DynamoDB with optimized table structure